jeremytammik/FireRatingCloud/README.md

 ### Done

 - Implement batch upload.
 Previously, data upload was only processed element by element, whereas download is implemented using one single much more effective batch call.
+- Implement an external event for real-time BIM update subscription like the [room editor](https://github.com/jeremytammik/RoomEditorApp).

 ## Authors